 King’s College London has one of the UK’s best Physics Departments.
 According to the QS World University Rankings we are within the top ten universities in the country.

-Our research includes biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; and theoretical particle physics and cosmology; and experimental particle and astroparticle physics.
+Our research includes biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; theoretical particle physics and cosmology; and experimental particle and astroparticle physics.

 Discover our research groups in the Department of Physics.